jsdonato/GetLambda/README.md

 intends on doing large and/or many numerical experments they only need to cache Pascals Triangle one time by initializing the object once before the experiment of at the beginning of the program.
 The depth of Pascals Triangle can be adjusted before compilation in `src/constants.hpp`.
 By default, the depth is set to 50.
-A depth of atleast 50 is required to pass the tests.
+If the depth of Pascals Triangle is not large enough for a particular program, then it exists with an error message.
 ```
 PascalsTriangle pt;
 ```